manybabies/manybabies.github.io/MB-demographics.md

 ***
 ### Status
-* Finalizing constructs/items
-* Developing templates
-* Preparing manuscript
+* Manuscript has been submitted to *Developmental Psychology*
+* Translating/adapting templates (contact Project Leads for more information or to help!)

 ***